 Stated differently, the borrower's housing-related expenses should add up to no more than 31% of his or her gross monthly income.
 And the borrower's total debt load (including the monthly mortgage payments, credit cards, car payments, etc.) should not exceed 43% of his or her gross monthly income.

-Those are the current FHA DTI ratio limits for 2015.
-We expect these requirements to remain in place for 2016, since HUD has not announced any changes to them.
-If they do update their debt ratio guidelines in 2016, we will update this page to reflect those changes.
+Those are the current FHA DTI ratio limits for 2017.
+We expect these requirements to remain in place throughout the year, since HUD has not announced any changes to them.
+If they do update their debt ratio guidelines in 2017, we will update this page to reflect those changes.

 Compensating Factors for Borrowers with High Debt